urvisurti897/SEP_Assignment_Two/README.md

 - Generate procedures to enhance data before it's stored or sent.
 - Set up backups and recovery plans to prevent data loss.
 - Verify the system handles security issues and enhance protection regularly.

+## 5. Best Practices
+- Obey website rules and use APIs whenever possible.
+- Secure data with encryption and limit access permissions.
+- Obey data protection laws.
+- Utilize scripts to search for replication, biases, or mistakes.
+- Alter IPs and use proxies to prevent bans.
+- Observe responses and requests to handle issues efficiently.
+- Update collected data regularly.
+- Handle failed responses or requests and retry efficiently.
+- Develop modules to search and fix inconsistencies.
+- Track records of where data comes from, how it's collected, and how it's checked.